Alexander14454/Misc-Python-Projects/README.md

 # Misc-Python-Projects
-This is a just a general repo full of decent sized python projects.
+This is a just a general repo full of decently sized python projects.